Sealing granite countertops may not be necessary!

 Besides protecting natural stone surfaces with granite and stone sealer, you can also protect other porous surfaces.
 Granite sealer can protect brick, masonry, concrete, and terra cotta surfaces.
 Do quartz countertops need to be sealed?

-Sealing granite tables . . . should I seal my granite tables?
+Sealing granite and marble tables . . . should I seal my granite tables?

 How To Seal & Protect Granite Counters in Hotels, Restaurants, Bars, and Offices